 Logic Blocks

-logic blocks are the core building blocks of every Dale application.
+logic blocks are the core building units of every Dale application.
 Each block represents a self-contained unit of logic that can receive inputs, maintain state, and produce outputs.

 What is a Logic Block?